CSS360-2025-Fall/Group-6-Bot/README.md

 ## Leaderboard
 Use the leaderboard command to see who has the most points!

+## Music Bot
+Use the music bot to listen and share music with friends!

 ## Getting started
 Get started by claiming points every day with the /daily command.